 - Studying abroad while dealing with chronic pain

-On Being an ALLY to People with Disabilities
+On Being an ALLY to People with Accessibility Needs

-It is perfectly possible that you will end up studying abroad with someone who has a disability, or you will encounter people with disabilities on your travels.
-For people who have visible disabilities, it can be easy to assume that they lead a difficult life that is less fulfilling than yours, which can lead you down the path of feeling sorry for them.
-To be an ally for a person with a disability, pity is not the answer.
-People want understanding and compassion, but they need to be recognized as equals, and part of being an ally to people with disabilities is making sure that you do not treat them as inferior.
+It is perfectly possible that you will end up studying abroad with someone who has an accessibility need, or you will encounter people with accessibility needs on your travels.
+For people who have visible accessibility needs, it can be easy to assume that they lead a difficult life that is less fulfilling than yours, which can lead you down the path of feeling sorry for them.
+To be an ally for a person with an accessibility need, pity is not the answer.
+People want understanding and compassion, but they need to be recognized as equals, and part of being an ally to people with accessibility needs is making sure that you do not treat them as inferior.

-If someone confides in you that they have a disability or illness, it can be a little bit confusing to know exactly how to respond or behave.
+If someone confides in you that they have an accessibility need, it can be a little bit confusing to know exactly how to respond or behave.
 You want to find ways of being supportive and helpful without making the person feel as though you are taking away their independence, pitying them, or making them feel ashamed of their need for help.
-The following sources provide information about how to be an ally toward people with disabilities, both visible and invisible:*
+The following sources provide information about how to be an ally toward people with accessibility needs, both visible and invisible:*

 - General tips for being an ally to a person with a disability